 - Be in reasonably good shape.
 There are more than 500 steep stairs, and at some spots, a tight fit.
 The way down is a lot easier than the way up!

 - Wear comfortable clothes which you won’t mind getting a bit dirty.

-- Hire a private driver for an excursion to Taza and nearby Friouato Caves!
-There’s no better alternative since you will travel based on your schedule, and there is flexibility to stop any time you want for bathroom breaks, photo opportunities, snacks or simply because you see somewhere you want to explore .
+- Hire a private driver for a day trip from Fes to Taza and nearby Friouato Caves!
+There’s no better alternative since you will travel based on your schedule, and there is flexibility to stop any time you want for bathroom breaks, photo opportunities, snacks or simply because you see somewhere you want to explore.